-Charles River’s expertise in immunology allows us to map immune function in the clinic.
-Through implementation of a validated set of analytical, cellular, and even functional assays, as part of the clinical team in Phase 0-2 studies, confirmation that the drug is engaging with the target and is having the effect predicted is key to a successful program.
-In addition, identification of early warning signs related to immune toxicology, if these are present, can assist with trouble shooting.
+Our expertise in immunology allows us to map immune function in the clinic.
+Through implementation of a validated set of analytical, cellular, and even functional assays, as part of the clinical team in Phase 0-II studies, confirmation that the drug is engaging with the target and is having the effect predicted is key to a successful program.

 How We Help

-The consequences of novel treatments on the ability of patient-derived cells to produce inflammatory and anti-inflammatory cytokines are assessed in validated assays.
+The consequences of novel treatments on the ability of patient-derived cells to produce inflammatory and anti-inflammatory cytokines are assessed in validated pharmacodynamic biomarker assays.